 Yes.
 A thousand times, yes.
 (We’re huge Matthew Macfayden Pride & Prejudice fans over here!)

-There are a few things you can do as bloggers to help you edit Canva templates so they’re unique to you and your brand.
+As bloggers, there are a few things you can do to help you edit Canva templates so they’re unique to you and your brand.

 And if you’ve been making any of these ‘mistakes’ with your current templates, we promise you it’s not the end of the world.